 Kungstorget, Domkyrkan and their neighbours

 When at Kungstorget you’re really smack in the middle and can choose from an abundance of flavours and settings.
 Avalon, with its international character, offering great people-watching and a wide range of high-class food, South American bistro Tranquilo, with their barbecue-focus, and cosy Bee Kök & Bar featuring a relaxed atmosphere and a varied menu, are three options located at Kungstorget.
-Café du Nord (also known as the “Meatball-basement”), rich in tradition and well-known for their homemade meatballs, and Restaurang Kungstorget, where you for example can enjoy “smørrebrød”, seafood and Swedish delicacies, are two more.
+Köttbullekällaren (Meatball basement) are well-known for their homemade meatballs, and Restaurang Kungstorget, where you for example can enjoy “smørrebrød”, seafood and Swedish delicacies, are two more.

 Saluhallen, the Market Hall, is a beautiful building offering delicacies from all over the world and well worth a visit.
-And if you’re up for a tasty lunchbreak you can have crispy and fresh Asian food at 4 m2 Mat or enjoy classic Swedish dishes at Kåges Hörna, among other treats.
+And if you’re up for a tasty lunchbreak you can have Asian food at 14m2 Bao, or enjoy classic Swedish dishes at Kåges Hörna, among other treats.
+If you’re looking for a lunch experience out of the ordinary, the relaxed wine and food bar Bar Bulot focuses on natural wines and well-crafted dishes made with local ingredients.

 If you head towards the cathedral Domkyrkan, French bistro Ma Cuisine on Kyrkogatan 32 is well-located for a weekend lunch.
-And if you find your way to Västra Hamngatan 24, you will find another charming little piece of France at Wolfgang Vincafé.
 Kopps on Kungsgatan 40 serves food like pizza, burgers and pasta.
-And not only that, your dog is also welcome.
+And your dog is also welcome!

 The main boulevard Avenyn and the neighbouring streets

 When walking along Gothenburg’s main boulevard and in the neighbouring areas, there are of course plenty of lunch options, even on weekends.
-For example you can find a classic, relaxed pub like Bryggeriet, located on Kungsportsavenyen 3, while at number 29 Vigårda offers fast, uncomplicated dishes such as sallads, burgers and side orders.
+For example you can find a classic, relaxed pub like Bryggeriet, located on Kungsportsavenyen 3.
 And in the city library at Götaplatsen 3, Roots Café serves fresh and filling sallads, soups and sandwiches.

 If you go to Wrapped on Södra Vägen 55 just a short walk from Avenyn, you can pick and choose among the fillings to compose your own favourite wrap, or chose one from the menu, with or without bread.
 And if you walk just a bit further, to number 77, the burger place Holy Cow may tempt you with menu items such as Cheesy Cow, Confused Cow (chicken burger) and No Cow (vegetarian burger).

-On the other side of the main boulevard Avenyn, at Engelbrektsgatan 39B, you’ll find Caleo, where the menu is inspired by the Mediterranean cuisine.
+On the other side of the main boulevard Avenyn, at Engelbrektsgatan 39B, you’ll find John Scott’s Caleo, which has a classic pub menu.

 Järntorget, Haga and Linné